 What is Za'atar, and is all Za'atar the same?

 Zaatar (zaah-tar) is a dry vegetarian food – a mixture of ground herbs, spices, and sesame seeds.
-The mainstay ingredients of classic Zaatar include ground native East Mediterranean wild thyme herb (tangy, zesty), sumac powder spice (lemony, salty), and sesame seeds (nutty, crunchy).
-Zaatar has an ancient heritage and is an ubiquitous staple on Middle-Eastern kitchen tables.
-The common and easy way to enjoy Zaatar is to dip fresh bread in olive oil then dip the oil soaked bread in the Zaatar.
+The mainstay ingredients of classic zaatar include 1) ground native middle eastern wild thyme herb which is the same hyssop herb plant in biblical reference (tangy, zesty herbaceous, thyme-oregano-marjoram like but distinct), 2) sumac powder spice (lemony), and 3) sesame seeds (nutty, crunchy) 4) little sea salt. zaatar has an ancient heritage and is an ubiquitous staple on Middle-Eastern kitchen tables.
+The common and easy way to enjoy zaatar is to dip fresh bread in olive oil then dip the oil soaked bread in the zaatar.

 Zaatar Qualities – Not all "Zaatar" is Zaatar

 There is no official standards on what may be called Zaatar.
 Therefore, there are wide differences on the choices and qualities of the ingredients, and hence, differences in prices.
 For example, the proportion and quality of the primary wild thyme ingredient is a major flavor and nutritional factor.
-Wild thymes in specific sub-regions of the Mediterranean offer stronger flavors due to factors including a higher content of the herb's essential oil.
-Importantly, the processing of higher quality wild thyme is labor-intensive, and extensive, and employs manual techniques to wash and sift only the tender leaves of the dried plant rather than stalks, stems, and twigs.
+The zaatar herb plant is native to the Middle East and the same biblical hyssop herb.
+Wild thymes or hyssop in specific sub-regions of the Mediterranean offer stronger flavors due to factors including a higher content of the herb's essential oil.
+Importantly, the processing of higher quality wild thyme/hyssop is labor-intensive, and extensive, and employs manual techniques to wash and sift only the tender leaves of the dried plant rather than stalks, stems, and twigs.
 Premium grades undergo additional processing such as removing a cottony layer found on the thyme leaves, which enhances the purity and flavor.
 The quality of the other sumac, sesame, salt, or others is also important.
-For example, lower quality Zaatar mixtures may contain citric acid as substitute for Sumac.(The beauty of quality Sumac is that it offers the flavorful lemony taste without the citric qualities, like acidity that causes heartburn, for example.)
-To increase volume and achieve lower pricing, significant portions of filings are also added in low quality Zaatar.
+For example, lower quality zaatar mixtures may contain citric acid as substitute for Sumac.(The beauty of quality Sumac is that it offers the flavorful lemony taste without the citric qualities, like acidity that causes heartburn, for example.)
+To increase volume and achieve lower pricing, significant portions of filings like wheat and are also added in low quality Zaatar.
+Many mixes on the market actually contain flavored ground straw or husks of various seeds but often unknown fillings.

 Zaatar Blends – Variations abound, especially to make up for low proportions and grades of wild thyme and sumac

-The Zaatar Plant - Native to the Mediterranean but Flavors Differ between Sub-regions
+The Zaatar Herb (Hyssop) Plant - Native to the Mediterranean but Flavors Differ between Sub-regions

 The name Zaatar actually refers to both a plant and the product mixture described above with the sumac, sesame seeds and other spices.
-The plant Zaatar may be referred to as the Middle-Eastern oregano but is locally knwon as wild thyme, or wild Zaatar.
+The plant Zaatar is sometimes referred to as the Middle-Eastern oregano but is locally knwon as wild thyme, or wild Zaatar.
+It is the same as the biblical hyssop.
 The scientific name is Origanum Syriacum (also known Majorana syriaca) which is in the Origanum genus under the Lamiaceae (mint) family plant kingdom rank.
 There are other strains under the Lamiaceae mint family such as Thymus serphyllum, native to Northern Europe, and known also as wild thyme, and Thymus vulgaris native to southern Europe and known as English thyme, as well as others.
 Origanum syriacum, or Zaatar, is native to the Middle East.
 It is a short shrub of up to 2.5 feet.
 It is characterized by its small white flowers and very fragrant cottony leaves.
 Like many herbs, flavor is determined by the oil content of the herb.
 With Zaatar plant leaves, a high or low content of the thymol oil drives the flavor intensity.
 Within the cultivation regions of the Middle-East, essential oil content of the Zaatar leaves varies widely, from few to forty grams, per kilogram.

-The Making of Zaatar - Good Qualities are Hand-Made
+The Making of Zaatar - Good Qualities are Aritsan

 Zaatar is harvested during the summer months and washed in water to clean its velvety leaves of accumulated soil dust.
 It is left to dry outdoors in the shade for days, after which it is packaged in bundles which are then left to rest indoors for one or two weeks until they are completely dry.
 Laborers then detach the leaves of the dried plants from the stems with aid of basic hand tools or by hand.
 After the separation process, the product is gathered and sifted first in wider sifters that removes the stalks from the leaves, and then in finer sifters which separate small twigs and larger leaves from the small leaves.
 (The remaining twigs and larger leaves are either discarded or ground and mixed with citric acid, coloring's and bran to increase the volume and is then used in the production of low quality Zaatar flavor mix.)
 Higher quality Zaatar is additionally sifted and picked by hand and may also undergo an air blower process to rid the leaves of the cottony velvety layer.
 Zaatar is known and native to the Middle East because the plant has grown in the wild for as long or as old as the hills there.
 In recent past, it also has been cultivated in farms, and may be cultivated anywhere with Mediterranean climate.
 However, because Zaatar making is very labor intensive, it continues to favor the Middle East region because of its low labor costs.